 Douglas J. Swirsky.
 Mr. Swirsky has served as a director of the Company since April 2017 and as Chairman of the Board since August 2017.
 Since March 2023, Mr. Swirsky has served as Chief Financial Officer of MaxCyte, Inc., a publicly traded life sciences company.
 Prior to joining MaxCyte, Mr. Swirsky served as Chief Financial Officer and Treasurer of AavantiBio, Inc., a privately held biotechnology company from February 2021 to December 2022, and previously served as AavantiBio's Interim President and a director from May 2020 to October 2020.
 Prior to AavantiBio, Mr. Swirsky served as President, Chief Executive Officer and a director of Rexahn Pharmaceuticals, a clinical-stage biopharmaceutical company from November 2018 to November 2020, having previously served as Rexahn's President and Chief Financial Officer from January 2018 until his appointment as CEO.
 Prior to Rexahn, Mr. Swirsky served as President and Chief Executive Officer of GenVec, Inc., a clinical-stage biopharmaceutical company, from 2013 to June 2017.
 From 2006 until his appointment as CEO in 2013, Mr. Swirsky served as Senior Vice President, Chief Financial Officer, Treasurer and Corporate Secretary of GenVec.
 Mr. Swirsky previously held investment banking positions at Stifel, UBS, PaineWebber, Morgan Stanley, and Legg Mason.
 His experience also includes positions in public accounting and consulting.
-Mr. Swirsky received his undergraduate degree in business administration from Boston University and his M.B.A. from the Kellogg School of Management at Northwestern University.
-Mr. Swirsky is a CFA® charterholder and is licensed as a Certified Public Accountant in the state of Maryland.
-Within the past five years, Mr. Swirsky has also served on the board of NeuroBo Pharmaceuticals, Inc. Mr. Swirsky's distinguished career in financial services and corporate management, including his investment banking experience and his experience serving as a principal executive officer and principal financial officer, make him a highly qualified member of our B
+Mr. Swirsky is a CFA[®] charterholder and is licensed as a Certified Public Accountant in the state of Maryland.
+Within the past five years, Mr. Swirsky has also served on the board of NeuroBo Pharmaceuticals, Inc. Mr. Swirsky's distinguished career in financial officer, make him a highly qualified member of our Board of Directorship Certification[®] program, demonstrating his commitment to excellence in corporate governance.
+He also holds the CERT Certificate in Cybersecurity Oversight, issued by Carnegie Mellon University's Software Engineering Institute in collaboration with the NACD, strengthening his ability to oversee cybersecurity strateg